 Ku Zhu Ye (Bitter bamboo leaves/Pleioblastus amarus): Heart, Lung.

-Key TCM Actions: In general all varieties are Cooling, Calming and Resolve Phlegm.
+Key Actions: In general all varieties are Cooling, Calming and Resolve Phlegm.

-Parts Most Frequently Used: Shaved Young Shoots, Resin (Dried and Liquid), Leaves
+Parts Most Frequently Used: Shaved Young Shoots, Resin (Dried and Liquid), Leaf

 Flavors/Temps: In general, Sweet, Cold, Slightly Bitter.

-Caution: Considered safe, and be sure as always, to follow proper dosing for each variety of bamboo and bamboo preparation.
+Caution: Considered safe.
+Be sure to follow proper dosing for each variety of bamboo and bamboo preparation.